ERamaM/PMDLComparator/README.md

 Run the experiments with the following command:

-    python deeppm_act.py --dataset data/[DATASET] --train --test
+    python deeppm_act.py --fold_dataset data/[FOLD_DATASET] --full_dataset data/[FULL_DATASET] --train --test

+Where fold_dataset refers to the split dataset and full dataset refers to the whole dataset.
+Example:

+	python deeppm_act.py --fold_dataset data/fold0_variation0_BPI_Challenge_2012_A.csv --full_dataset data/BPI_Challenge_2012_A.csv --test --train

 The preprocessed datasets are placed inside the "data" folder.
 The models are placed inside the "results" folder.
 The approach also generates the following files:

-- \[DATASET\]: it contains multiple information, such as the validation loss of each of the Hyperopt trials and the next activity metrics, such as accuracy or brier score.
+- \[FOLD_DATASET\]: it contains multiple information, such as the validation loss of each of the Hyperopt trials and the next activity metrics, such as accuracy or brier score.

 ### Tax (tax)